JuanMorenoDeveloper/advanced_camel_homework_assignment/readme.md

 * Run performance tests in order to measure request/s

-* Add DLQ to handle exceptions in current routes

 * Add spring actuator in order to monitor the route's health

 * Use static analysis tools in the project (PMD, CheckStyle, SpotBugs)